 Some are unique to the blockchain security world but equally significant.

-The simple truth about passwords is, they’re not enough anymore.
+The simple truth about passwords is, that they’re not enough anymore.

 You need to gate access to the wallet via two-factor or multifactor authentication, either using one of the existing apps, a text message, or your system.